Managing ACA reporting for 2025: key requirements & deadlines

 Eligibility for ACA reporting

 Employers with 50 or more full-time employees, including full-time equivalents, must file ACA forms with the IRS.
-These employers are known as Applicable Large Employers (ALEs).
+These employers are known as ALEs.
 Employers with fewer than 50 full-time employees may still have reporting obligations if they offer self-insured health coverage; thus, they must be aware of these requirements.

 Conclusion